-As a website manager who deeply understands the operation of APT CMS, I know the importance of the details of content presentation for user experience and the overall performance of the website.The front and back navigation function on the article detail page can not only effectively guide users to continue browsing and reduce the exit rate, but also an effective means to enhance the relevance between pages and optimize the internal link structure.This provides simple and efficient template tags for Anqi CMS, allowing us to easily implement this feature.
+As a website manager who deeply understands the operation of Anqing CMS, I am well aware of the importance of the details of content presentation for user experience and the overall performance of the website.The navigation function on the article detail page can not only effectively guide users to continue browsing and reduce the bounce rate, but also is an effective means to enhance the correlation between pages and optimize the internal link structure.AnQi CMS provides a concise and efficient template tag, allowing us to easily implement this function.

 Improve content coherence: Implementing previous and next article navigation in AnQiCMS

-Understanding the previous and next article navigation mechanism of AnQiCMS
+Understanding the previous and next article navigation mechanism in AnQiCMS

-AnQiCMS's template system borrows the syntax of Django template engine, providing special tags to get the previous and next articles of the current article:prevArchiveandnextArchive.These tags work automatically in the context of the article detail page and do not require complex parameter configuration to obtain data from adjacent articles.They return an object that includes the title, link, thumbnail, and other common information of the article, which can be directly called in the template.
+AnQiCMS's template system adopts the syntax of Django template engine, providing special tags to obtain the previous and next articles of the current article:prevArchiveandnextArchiveThese tags work automatically in the context of the article detail page, and there is no need for complex parameter configuration to obtain data from adjacent articles.The object returned includes the title, link, thumbnail, and other common information that can be directly called in the template.

-To display the title, link, and thumbnail of the previous article on the current article page, we can useprevArchiveLabel.
-This label will return an object representing an article that is ranked before the current article according to the system's default sorting rules (usually publication time or ID).
+To display the title, link, and thumbnail of the previous article on the current article page, we can useprevArchiveThe tag returns an object representing the article that is ranked before the current article according to the system's default sorting rules (usually publication time or ID).

-The following is an example of a template code for implementing the navigation of the previous article:
+The following is an example of the template code to implement the navigation of the previous article:

 {% prevArchive prev %}